-- WIFI speed/strength: Wireless internet service is not as strong in Italian homes as Americans are often used to.
+- WiFi speed/strength: Wireless internet service in Italian homes is not as strong as Americans are often used to.

 - Lack of dryers: While apartments will not have dryers, students are highly advised to line dry their clothing rather than take laundry to laundromats.
 This is also more environmentally friendly.

-- Size and age of apartments and rooms: Individual rooms in apartments are often smaller than students are accustomed to in the US, and the apartments may be older than the United States as a country.
+- Size and age of apartments and rooms: Individual rooms in apartments are often smaller than students are accustomed to in the US, and the apartments may be older than the United States is as a country.
 All ISI apartments are well maintained.

-- Stairs.
-Many apartment buildings do not have elevators and students will have to ascend many floors of stairs to enter their apartments.
+- Stairs: Many apartment buildings do not have elevators and students will have to ascend many floors of stairs to enter their apartments.

 - Heating and air conditioning: Italian law dictates when apartments can and cannot run heating or air conditioning based on the date.
 It’s important to be prepared to wear layers indoors during the colder months.
 Apartments may not be equipped with air conditioning.

-Engaging with Italian Culture while Living in ISI-arranged Apartments
+Engaging with Italian Culture while Living in ISI-Arranged Apartments

 Living with other students on the same program means you will have to take the initiative to seek out Italian friends and experiences.
 However, living in an apartment can provide an opportunity for daily interaction with Italian neighbors.
 You can develop rapport with your neighbors, whom you may see frequently.
 You will likely visit the same local markets and stores in your neighborhood, allowing you the opportunity to develop relationships with those in your community.
 UMD regards this cultural integration as an essential part of studying abroad, as students should endeavor to meet locals and understand Italian culture in a Florentine context.